AlanCoding/gpx-analyizer/README.md

-# gpx-analyizer
+# GPX Stats Project

-Project to gobble up some personal Garmin navigator data.
+This is my project to gobble up some personal Garmin navigator data.
+Its point is to be a data grinder for anyone who owns a navigation unit and drives around with it regularly.
+The kinds of questions it hopes to eventually answer are things like:

+ - Where places did you visit most?
+ - What speeds do you typically drive at?
+ - What are the highest elevations you drive to?
+ - What's the hardest you've ever braked?

+### Site Map

 For research about some related resources, see [the notes page](docs/Notes.md).
-For some pretty graphs, I hope to have an iPython notebook soon.
-Will also look into a compilation of sample outputs as well.
+For some pretty graphs see [the data analysis examples](docs/data_examples.md).

 ## Instructions

+Did you know that your GPS unit is probably storing a record of everywhere you go?
+Creeped out?
+Turn those lemons into lemonade today.

+### "In Real Life" Instructions

 Plug in your Garmin unit to your computer and copy over the files in the gpx archive folder into the archive folder of this project.
 These should